Adam-Behun/data-engineering-program/README.md

 - **DBT Cloud**: For transforming data in the cloud-based warehouse.
 - **Apache Spark and Kafka**: For real-time data processing and streaming.

-## Pioneering Tip Prediction with Machine Learning
+## Tip Prediction with Machine Learning

 Below is a SQL code snippet highlighting the machine learning model development, showcasing the approach taken to predict tipping behaviors, which has a significant impact on dynamic pricing and customer service strategies.